See the results of our 2021 Family Budget Survey. Click Here to Learn More!

 As you continue to pay off your mortgage, you’ll gain equity in your home.
 Equity is essentially the portion of your home you actually own, as opposed to the portion still owned by the lender providing your mortgage.
 The initial equity depends on your down payment and reaches 100% once you’ve finished paying off the entire cost of your mortgage.
 In other words, if you could somehow afford to pay for the entire cost of the home in one lump sum, you’d have 100% equity and full homeownership all at once.

 Given that you’re reading an article about mortgage basics, that’s likely not to be the case.
 Your home equity is important in case you decide you want to cash out and sell your home.
 If you only have partial equity, you’ll only be able to keep a portion of the sale and may still have interest and other fees to account for beyond that.

 Equity is also important in the unfortunate case that you can’t make your payments and wind up facing foreclosure.
 Through the foreclosure process, the lender sells off the property, often for a lower price than the home’s appraisal value.
 You may receive an amount from that sale if you have sufficient equity in the home, but there will likely be many additional fees that will cut into those funds.
-It will also reflect poorly on your credit report, which could cause more problems in the future.
+A foreclosure will also reflect poorly on your credit report, which could cause more problems in the future.